A message to our Roadrunner veterans

 Dear Veteran Roadrunners,

-Please allow us to acknowledge and celebrate your service at UTSA’s second annual Veteran Appreciation Event on November 17 from 11 a.m.–1 p.m. in the Central Plaza.
+For these reasons and more, please allow us to acknowledge and celebrate your service at UTSA’s third annual Veteran Appreciation Event on November 16th from 10 a.m.–1 p.m. outside of the Convocation Center.
 I hope you will join us for some refreshments and door prizes donated by our partners throughout the community.

-If you haven’t done so already, I’d encourage you to follow our Office of Veteran and Military Affairs on social media – a great way to stay up-to-date on opportunities to connect with your fellow Roadrunner veterans through events such as Coffee with Vets.
+Lastly, if you haven’t done so already, I encourage you to check out our employee veteran affinity group, the Rowdy Warrior Military Veterans Alliance, to connect with your fellow Roadrunner veterans.
+You’re also encouraged to follow our Office of Veteran and Military Affairs on social media to stay up to date on upcoming events like Coffee with Vets.

 ⇒ Follow UTSA Veteran and Military Affairs on Twitter, Facebook and Instagram.

 Again, thank you for your immense contributions to our university and for your service to our community and nation.